IgniteUI/igniteui-xplat-docs/doc/en/components/notifications/snackbar.md

 defineComponents(IgcSnackbarComponent);
 ```

-The simplest way to display the snackbar component is to use its `show()` method and call it on a button click.
+The simplest way to display the snackbar component is to use its `Show()` method and call it on a button click.

 ```html
 <igc-button onclick="snackbar.show()" variant="contained">Show Snackbar</igc-button>